Village Neighbors Frequently Asked Questions (FAQs)

 How are Villages run?

-A Village can be a separate non-profit organization, like a senior center.
-Here on Chincoteague, the Village will operate as a program of the non-profit Island Community House (ICH).
+Here on Chincoteague, the Village operates as a program of the non-profit Island Community House (ICH).
 Services and social events are run by volunteers and the ICH Director, with the support of one full or parttime coordinator who manages scheduling, communications, and volunteer/member information.

 What services does a Village offer?